Festivals of Sanatan Dharma

 Bhadrapada Shukla 4

 Welcome Lord Ganesha into homes and hearts.
-Remover of obstacles.
+Eleven days of worship ending in the grand Visarjana.

 Explore →